Student Spotlight: How is Najma Dahir-Abdulla’s Passion for Global Maternal Health Making a Local Impact for Black Families?

 What are you currently working on?
 How’d you get involved?

 In my role as a Maternal Health Innovations Intern, I support various initiatives related to improving maternal health outcomes.
 I help produce the program’s newsletter and manage the Perinatal Subcommittee’s quarterly evaluation.
 The purpose of the evaluation is to assess the effectiveness of the Perinatal Sub-Committee efforts.
-The Perinatal Subcommittee is made up of a diverse group of professionals who work in the field of maternal health.
+The Perinatal Subcommittee is made up of professionals who work in the field of maternal health.
 One of the main goals of the Perinatal Sub-committee is to create recommendations to improve perinatal health care and programming in Minnesota.
 I designed the evaluation survey and worked with my internship supervisor to disseminate the survey to the members of the sub-committee.
 Once all results were collected, I was able to synthesize the findings, report out the results, and work with the members of the subcommittee to identify recommendations.
 Our goal moving forward is to administer this evaluation quarterly as we track the progress of the Perinatal Sub-Committee.
 Through my work on the I-MOM newsletter, I help ensure that program updates and engagement opportunities reach those involved in maternal health across Minnesota.
-The I-MOM newsletter is available on the program’s webpage and accessible to all those interested.
+The I-MOM newsletter is available on the program’s webpage to all those interested.
 Subscribers come from various backgrounds and organizations.
 In this quarterly newsletter we share program updates, relevant awareness days, upcoming webinars and conferences, and information about funding opportunities.

 What about this work has surprised you the most?

 What has surprised me the most about this work is the level of collaboration and community engagement that exists within the I-MOM program.
 I have been lucky enough to see firsthand how community partnerships are formed and how necessary they are to make meaningful progress in improving maternal health.
 As a part of the Perinatal Sub-Committee’s goal for developing recommendations for a strategic plan, members of the committee who represented community-based organizations or worked closely with community organizations hosted community listening sessions.
 These listening sessions were designed to gather community input on the strategic plan recommendations.
-This work primarily focused on promoting equality and justice in perinatal care for Black and Indigenous populations.
-The process of gathering community feedback, ensuring that diverse voices are heard, and tailoring strategies to meet the unique needs of different populations has been both eye-opening and inspiring.
+This work primarily focused on promoting perinatal care for Black and Indigenous populations.
+The process of gathering community feedback, ensuring that voices are heard, and tailoring strategies to meet the unique needs of different populations has been both eye-opening and inspiring.
 It has shown me that while policy changes and data collection are critical, at the center of this work is genuine partnerships with the communities we serve.

-I want prospective and current students to know that studying Maternal and Child Health at the University of Minnesota is a chance to be a part of something bigger than yourself.
-The work we are doing in the field of maternal and child health really matters — you can see the positive impact it has on the communities we serve.
+I want prospective and current students to know that studying MCH at the University of Minnesota is a chance to be a part of something bigger than yourself.
+The work we are doing in the field of MCH really matters — you can see the positive impact it has on the communities we serve.
 It’s not always easy, but it’s incredibly rewarding.
 You’ll gain both the knowledge and real-world experience that will help you become an effective public health professional.
 Being an MCH student here means you’re helping to make a real difference and create lasting change.

 I want prospective and current students to know that studying Maternal and Child Health at the University of Minnesota is a chance to be a part of something bigger than yourself.
 The work we are doing in the field of maternal and child health really matters - you can see the positive impact it has on the communities we serve. -Quote by Najma Dahir-Abdulla